 Earlier I mentioned that the cost of your explainer video greatly relies on the company you go to.
 For the same specifications of your animated explainer video, one explainer video company could cost you $3000, while the other could cost you $10,000.

-The worst part is that I’m not exaggerating!
-It really happens!
+The worst part is, I’m not exaggerating!
+It happens!

 But does it mean you should go for the cheaper option?
 In most cases, yes.
 But not in this one!

 Explainer Videos are your Virtual Representative!